 My guest John Steel is the very Animals’ co-founder together with Eric Burdon and is also the only original band member playing into the current incarnation of the band, which is – indeed – still called Animals and Friends and also features Danny Handley, Roberto Ruiz and Mick Gallagher.

 The latter had briefly acted as The Animals’ keyboardist in 1965 before the role went to Dave Rowberry, who kept it until his sudden death in 2003.

-The band will be joined by 1970s Scottish blues singer Maggie Bell as a special guest, and John has joined me today to discuss what fans can expect, what The Animals’ legacy still means to people and what it was like to become a worldwide superstar alongside The Beatles.
+The band will be joined by 1970s Scottish blues singer and former front-woman of Stone the Crows Maggie Bell as a special guest, and John has spoken to me today about what fans can expect, what The Animals’ legacy still means to people and what it was like to become a worldwide superstar alongside The Beatles.